fallen-icarus/cardano-loans/README.md

 - The beacon policy forces the receiving address to use a pubkey for the staking credential.
 - The borrower is able to use multiple assets as collateral for a given loan.
 Whatever assets *can* (but not necessarily *need* to) be used must appear in the `collateral` list.
-- The signature requirement means that simply stealing/forging a borrower ID is not enough impersonate them.
+- The signature requirement ensures no one but the borrower open a loan under the same borrowerID.

 ##### Closing an Ask
 If the borrower changes their mind about the loan they are asking for, they may close their Ask accordingly: